 It’s essential that you understand what is and isn’t included in your offer before you make a decision.
 Calculating the value of an insurance claim is challenging.

-A knowledgeable attorney will inquire about your injuries, your bills, your lost income, and other ways the accident impacted your life.
+A knowledgeable personal injury attorney in Jonesboro will inquire about your injuries, your bills, your lost income, and other ways the accident impacted your life.
 We’ll work to ensure all your expenses are recovered, including the cost of future medical care, out-of-pocket expenses for physical therapy, etc.

 Sometimes, an insurance company’s offer might not take all these losses into account.
 The insurance adjuster may also overlook or undervalue other damages that the injured person doesn’t think to request in their claim.